openstack-infra/system-config/doc/source/gerrit.rst

 The `Voting Third-Party CI` group is used to grant +/-1 Verified access to external testing tools for all projects.

-The `Continuous Integration Tools` group contains Jenkins and any other CI tools that get +2/-2 access on reviews.
+The `Continuous Integration Tools` group contains Zuul and any other CI tools that get +2/-2 access on reviews.

 The `Release Managers` group is used for release managers.